Support At Home 2025

 Longreach Home and Community Care Inc has a team-based approach to care planning; therefore, we employ two Care Partners: A senior Care Partner and a Clinical Care Partner.
 Our clinical care partner is a registered nurse who is responsible for working with participants living with complex care needs, to develop a Care Plan that meets their care service preferences and clinical care needs.

-Under Support at Home, transitioning participants will be assigned a level equal to their Home Care Package funding.
+Under Support at Home, transitioning home care package participants will be assigned a level equal to their current funding.
 Any unspent funds will roll over to the participant’s budget; however, there will no longer be accrual of funds.
-From the 1 July, if there are unspent funds in your budget at the end of each quarter, participants may only retain $1,000 or 10% of their quarterly budget, whichever is the higher amount.
+From the 1 November, if there are unspent funds in your budget at the end of each quarter, participants may only retain $1,000 or 10% of their quarterly budget, whichever is the higher amount.

-Any unspent funds may be used to pay for care and services that address your healthcare needs.
+Any unspent funds may be used to pay for care and services that address the participant’s healthcare needs.
 This can be negotiated with your care partner, as all spending must continue to meet government guidelines and be included in your care plan and assessment documentation.

 The new Support at Home budget is calculated on a quarterly basis.
 Your budget will be split into four (4) quarterly budgets.
 A 10% care management fee will be deducted from each quarterly budget and paid to your service provider to pay for administrative tasks and care management activities they undertake to support you in your aged care journey.
 Your quarterly budget cannot go into deficit; therefore, it is crucial you plan the delivery of your care services carefully, with your care partner.
 The 10% care management fee is not optional and you cannot opt out of paying it.